-From the UI choose Configuration which is located in the sidebar, then click on Scenes to go to the scene editor.
+From the UI choose Settings which is located in the sidebar, then click on Automations & Scenes to go to the scene editor.
 Press the Add Scene button in the lower right corner to get started.

 Choose a meaningful name for your scene.